Recruitee/existence/README.md

 ```

 ## Usage
-Add library child to your application supervisor:
+Start library child in your application supervisor:
 ```elixir
 defmodule MyApp.Application do
   use Application